duff2013/SDI12_T3/README.md

 /*
  * This function will provide a non blocking way to read sensors.
  * This will be the function used in "Background Mode" where
- * sensors can be logged autmatically.
+ * sensors can be logged automatically.
  */
 ```